thcsomebody/Livestream-Monetization-/README.md

 # Solana Stream Platform

-A decentralized livestream monetization platform built on Solana blockchain, enabling creators to manage campaigns, receive donations, and participate in platform governance.
+A decentralized livestream monetization platform built on Solana blockchain, enabling Muscians,Podcasters, Comedians and Streamers to manage campaigns, receive donations, and participate in platform governance.
+Rather than going to a physical venue and going through Ticketmaster live events can be held on livestream and still pay the creator a fair wage

 ## Features